X

 1. Milk Thistle

-Arguably the most popular liver supplement on the market, milk thistle is contained in nearly every liver boosting product you find.
+Arguably the most popular liver supplement on the market, milk thistle extract is an herbal ingredient and is contained in nearly every liver boosting product you find.
 It’s been used in herbal medicine for centuries.

-Milk thistle may also help lower blood sugar levels, which could have a positive impact on liver health.
+Milk thistle may also help lower blood sugar levels, which could support liver health.
 Although milk thistle is generally well tolerated and safe to use, it’s unclear whether or not taking it will actually improve liver function.

-Another herbal remedy that is popular for promoting liver function is artichoke leaf.
+Another herbal remedy that is popular for promoting liver function is artichoke leaf extract.
 Artichoke leaf supports liver function by offering antioxidant protection to liver cells.

-Artichoke leaf is used in supplement form by extracting plant compounds from the leaf and stem of an artichoke plant.
+Artichoke leaf is used in liver health supplements by extracting plant compounds from the leaf and stem of an artichoke plant.
+While this ingredient does not claim to target a full liver cleanse or liver detoxification, it can support overall liver health and well-being.

 Dandelion root is a popular plant extract used in liver supplements, however the evidence that dandelion root offers any benefit is sparse.
 While it is generally safe for use, it is generally used more in holistic medicine.